PCML - Health & Safety Program

 Permit Details

 Complete the Permit in full and have the worker check, initial, and sign where required to indicate that they understand and accept the work area requirements.
 If there are multiple workers performing similar hot work in one work area (i.e. a flat roof) then a direct supervisor or lead hand can complete the Permit for the work area.
-The supervisor or lead hand must be present at all times during the hot work.

 Ensure there is a dedicated fire extinguisher in close proximity.
 Close proximity means that the worker should not have to leave the work area if the fire extinguisher is required.
 Relying on the site emergency fire extinguisher locations for hot work is not an acceptable practice.